-USB Device Not Recognized on Mac or Windows 10/11: 10 Fixes
+10 Fixes for USB Device Not Recognized on Mac or Windows 11/10

 USB device not recognized

-If you connect an external USB device/drive to your computer but receive a “USB device not recognized” error, it may be caused by various reasons.
+If you connect an external USB device or drive to your computer but receive a “USB device not recognized” error, it can be caused by several reasons.

-Below are some possible solutions to help you fix USB device not recognized or not showing up on Mac or Windows 10/11.
+Below are 10 solutions to fix a USB device not being recognized or not showing up on Mac or Windows 11/10.

 Fix 1.
 Disconnect and Reconnect the USB Device

-You can disconnect the USB device from your computer and connect it again.
-Sometimes the loose connection may cause the USB not showing up on your computer.
+Disconnect the USB device from your computer and reconnect it.
+Sometimes, a loose connection may cause the USB not to show up.

 Related: [Fixed] USB Keeps Disconnecting and Reconnecting on Mac/PC

 Fix 2.
-Change Another USB Port, Cable, Computer
+Try Another USB Port, Cable, or Computer

-• Connect the USB device to a different USB port on your computer.
-The current port maybe not functioning properly.
+• Connect the USB device to a different USB port.
+The current port may not be working properly.

 Fix 3.
 Restart Your Computer

-To update your Mac, click Apple > System Settings > General > Software Update.
-Install newer updates available for your Mac.
+Apple menu > System Settings > General > Software Update.

 how to update Mac